ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 atlas migrate validate
 ```

-However, if you'd happen to make a manual change to your migration files, like adding a new SQL statement, editing an
+However, if you happen to make a manual change to your migration files, like adding a new SQL statement, editing an
-existing one or even creating a complete new file, the `atlas.sum` file is no longer in sync with the migration
+existing one or even creating a completely new file, the `atlas.sum` file is no longer in sync with the migration
-directories contents.
+directory's contents.
 Attempting to generate new migration files for a schema change will now be blocked by the Atlas
 migration engine.
 Try it out by creating a new empty migration file and run the `main.go` once again:

 ```shell